 Although, Peter was a value investor, and was not macro oriented he had some spectacular macro-calls.
 One example: In 1969, Peter stated “If these mainland Asian countries, and especially China, were to ever get their act together economically like Japan they could rival the whole North America and the rest of the developed world without even blinking”.
 This quote came while Taiwan had the “Chinese” seat on the UN Security Council!
 China is now the second largest economy in the world.
 Peter also predicted the bursting of the Japanese bubble in 1987, two years later the economy went into a recession that has basically lasted until today.

-There’s Always Something to Do: The Peter Cundill Investment Approach’ by Christopher Russi-Gill, chronologically elaborates on the investment style of Peter Cundill.
+There’s Something To Do, chronologically elaborates on the investment style of Peter Cundill.
 The underlying theme of the book is value investment approach of his, which was inspired by Benjamin Graham and his writing Security Analysis.
 The book was to be written by Peter Cundill himself, but as his health deteriorated, he had no choice but to ask the author, Russi Gill, his friend of over three decades, to write on his behalf.
 The book provides reader with a compelling outlook on the financial world and illustrates the analytical methods adopted by Cundill to outperform the financial market.
 The title of the book is inspired by the quote of Irving Kahn, another one of Cundill’s close companion, “There’s always something to do.
 You just have to look harder, be creative and a little flexible,” which perfectly epitomizes the investment philosophy of Peter Cundill.